Healthy Homes Assessment Fairfield

 Draught Stopping Fairfield

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole that is, it’s likely a crack or an opening that requirements sealing in somehow.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that let air in or out from your house need to be sealed.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be shut from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap, then it’s likely to be a gap or crack that requirements sealing in some way.
+Cracks and gaps that are large should be fixed permanently.
+Cracks that are greater than 3mm and let air in or out from your home require seals.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as much as imaginable.

-There is no need to block off gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building as the home gets warmer and cooler, to allow them to be shut and opened, rather than sticking.
-We will inspect all doors and windows during the Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the house heats and cools, to allow them to be closed and opened rather than being stuck.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections